Cathodoluminescence excitation spectroscopy: nanoscale imaging of excitation pathways: Samples description

 \section{Samples description}

 The first sample consists of gold silica core-shell nanospheres from nanoComposix.
-Their total diameter measured by TEM is $140 \pm 10$ nm as stated by manufacturer.
+Their total diameter measured by TEM is $140 \pm 10$ nm (100 nm core with a 20 nm shell) as stated by manufacturer.
 The nanospheres solution were further diluted in spectral quality ethanol in proportion 1:2.
 One drop of the final solution was then drop cast on a conductive lacey carbon film (tens of nanometers thick) supported on copper TEM grid (agar Scientific) and the extra volume was absorbed by filter paper (Whatman).

 The second sample is a Carbon-13 doped hexagonal Boron Nitride (\textit{h}-BN) \cite{Taniguchi2007}.
 Thin \textit{h}-BN flakes were prepared by liquid phase exfoliation from \textit{h}-BN monocrystals dispersed in 1 mL of spectral quality isopropanol (Carlos Erba), and then sonicated for 15 minutes.
-Three drops of the solution were then successively drop casted onto the TEM grids (suspended by tweezer) containing the Au/SiO$_2$ nanospheres.
+Three drops of the solution were then successively drop cast onto the TEM grids (suspended by tweezers) containing the Au/SiO$_2$ nanospheres.
 The grid was left to dry until total evaporation of the solvent.

 Thin h-BN flakes (below 50 nm) areas were chosen, to ensure that fast electrons suffer statistically at most one scattering event on the sample \cite{E96} (sample relative thickness below one mean free path for inelastic scattering).